 When people have problems with alcohol or drugs, substance abuse counselors are there to help.
 They identify behaviors, counsel clients and develop recovery plans.
 Becoming a substance abuse counselor may begin with enrolling in a bachelor’s degree in applied psychology program.

-The U.S. Bureau of Labor Statistics (BLS) reports that employment of substance abuse and behavioral disorder counselors is expected to grow much faster than the average for all occupations in coming years.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment of substance abuse and behavioral disorder counselors is expected to grow much faster than the average for all occupations in coming years, at 23% from 2016 to 2026.
 As people become more willing to seek help, increased demand for psychological services will spur job growth in this field.
 In comparison to all other types of counselors, the BLS notes that substance abuse counselors should enjoy particularly good job prospects.

 Job Duties for Substance Abuse Counselors

 Typically, substance abuse counselors are employed by hospitals, local and state governments, outpatient care centers, family services organizations and residential facilities.
 They help individuals with drug or alcohol problems by identifying behaviors related to their addictions, counseling in either individual or group settings and conducting crisis counseling sessions.